Showing posts with label Halloween Paper Crafts. Show all posts

 Students or teachers can draw a Jack-o-lantern on the inside of a paper plate with a black marker.
 Don't forget to give him a large toothy gin and number or letter each tooth as well.
 Color in the spooky pumpkin with bright orange and green markers.
 Then use candy corn to mark off the numbers or letters called randomly by the teacher.
 The first Jack-o-lantern to have his teeth restored is a bingo!

-More Crafty Bingo Cards for Kids:
+More Edible Games for Kids:

 Sunday, August 25, 2013